aiupjulian/classified-ads/README.md

 In this folder create a file (for example with the name entornos.conf) and add the following lines

-Change YOUR_PROJECT_LOCATION with the folder of your project (for example for me this is `/home/julian/dev/classified-ads`)
+Change YOUR_PROJECT_PUBLIC_FOLDER_LOCATION with the public folder of your project (for example for me this is `/home/julian/dev/classified-ads/public`)
 ```
 <VirtualHost *:80>
 	ServerName classified-ads.test

 	ServerAdmin webmaster@localhost
-	DocumentRoot YOUR_PROJECT_LOCATION
+	DocumentRoot YOUR_PROJECT_PUBLIC_FOLDER_LOCATION

 	ErrorLog ${APACHE_LOG_DIR}/error.log
 	CustomLog ${APACHE_LOG_DIR}/access.log combined